clyall/FormEmailer/README.md

 | h:mm a | 5:30 PM |
 | EEEE, d 'of' MMMM-yyyy | Friday, 8 of April-2019 |
 ### Number Formatting
+Number format are built using the following logic, which may seem difficult at first, but once you get used to it, is very simple to use.
+  * If there's a single character, it will be taken as the decimal separator (this is the only obligatory element).
+  * If there's two characters, the first will be used as thousands separator and the second as the decimal.
+  * After the decimal separator, you can put a number to determine the amount of decimal points.
+  * A percent sign "%", can be used as last char to have the number multiplied by a hundred (100).
+  * An open parenthesis "(" may be used as 1st character to determine that negative numbers should be represented enclosed by parenthesis instead of the minus char (this is most used in financial representations).

+The resulting construction of the parameter looks like this:
+  * [open parenthesis][thousands separator]decimal separator[number of decimals][percent sign]

 | Raw Number | Format | Result | Explanation |
 | ---------- | ------ | -------| ----------- |
 | 1500.35 | , | 1500,35 | changed the decimal separator to a comma "," |